Safety Consultants 1-888-755-8010 info@FDRsafety.com

 OSHA’s “general duty” clause – often used and frequently misunderstood

-Even though the general duty clause is a long-standing part of the Occupational Safety and Health Act, its proper use is frequently misunderstood, sometimes even by OSHA itself.
+Even though the OSHA general duty clause is a long-standing part of the Occupational Safety and Health Act, its proper use is frequently misunderstood, sometimes even by OSHA itself.
 As a result employers can be surprised by a general duty citation.

-Here’s what you need to know:
+Here’s what you need to know

 All the following elements are necessary for OSHA to prove a general duty clause violation:

-2) The hazard was recognized.
+2) The hazard was recognized by the employer.

 4) There was a feasible and useful method to correct the hazard.

-OSHA sometimes gets it wrong
+OSHA sometimes gets it wrong!

 The occurrence of an accident does not necessarily mean that an employer has violated Section 5(a)(1), although the accident may be evidence of a hazard.
 OSHA has instructed its compliance officers that accident facts may be relevant and must be gathered, but a 5(a)(1) citation must address the hazard in the workplace, not the particular facts of an accident.

-Recognition of hazard must be established
+Recognition of a hazard must be established.

-OSHA must establish that a hazard is recognized in order to issue a general duty clause violation.
-Recognition of a hazard can be established by OSHA on the basis of industry recognition, employer recognition or “common-sense” recognition.
+OSHA must establish that a hazard is recognized in order to issue a General Duty Clause violation.
+Recognition of a hazard can be established by OSHA on the basis of industry recognition, employer recognition, or “common-sense” recognition.

 1) OSHA can establish industry recognition if the hazard is recognized in the employer’s industry.
 Recognition by an industry other than the industry to which the employer belongs is generally insufficient to prove a Section 5(a)(1) violation.